 - 2. Preserve all evidence.
 Do not wash or otherwise cleanse any body parts or clothing.
 Evidence collected can be used to support a report and may be helpful in obtaining a protection order through the court system. - 3.
 Remain in your clothes (or if clothes have been changed, retain all clothing worn when the offense was committed). - 4.
 Do not disturb anything in the location where the offense took place. - 5.
 If possible, remain in the general location where the offense took place until police arrive. - 6.
-Those who have experienced Sexual Misconduct or Intimate Partner Violence are strongly encouraged to seek medical treatment.
+Those who have experienced a crime of violence are strongly encouraged to seek medical treatment.
 The nearest emergency room to FSU is at Cape Fear Valley Hospital, 1638 Owen Drive, Fayetteville, NC 28304. - 7.
-If an individual first reports Sexual Misconduct to campus police or local law enforcement, the FSU police can transport the individual to receive medical assistance.
+If an individual first reports criminal instances of Prohibited Sexual Conduct to campus police or local law enforcement, the FSU police can transport the individual to receive medical assistance.